Open a Company in Ireland

 Company directors can be Irish or EU/EEA residents, however, non-EU ones can also obtain residence permits which is a matter our Irish lawyers can help with.

-How quickly can I incorporate my company in Ireland?
+How quickly can I set up my company in Ireland?

 Irish companies are established in a short period of time by completing four steps.
 Each process is completed in one to two days, except registering with the Companies Registration Office which takes approximately 7 days.
-The entire registration procedure is completed in approximately one week and our Irish lawyers can provide you with full assistance throughout this process.
+Businessmen who want to open a company in Ireland should know that the entire registration procedure is completed in approximately one week and our Irish lawyers can provide you with full assistance throughout this process.

 Ireland is one of the most prolific economies in the European Union and many investors from both EU and non-EU countries come here to set up businesses in sectors like IT&C, pharmaceuticals and research and development.